Have you ever participated in a no-buy challenge, or at the very least, had some curiosity about the impact of a no-spend challenge in your life?

-If you want to earn a little bit of side cash quickly and easily each day, here’s a list of other legitimate survey companies I’ve tried and liked:
+If you want to earn a little bit of side cash quickly and easily each day, you can take surveys.
+Here’s a list of legitimate survey companies I’ve tried and liked:

 - Swagbucks: This site also offers ways to earn gift cards and cash for searching the internet, shopping online, watching videos, and playing games.

 - Survey Junkie (Only in U.S., Canada and Australia)

 Here’s a list of other ways to make $100 fast.